 When Christmas was out of the way, I started building a mechanism that would allow our waste team to send a message to residents from specific rounds if there was going to be an issue with their collection on that day.
 At the time, the waste team was going through a restructure and we were recruiting for a new Waste Manager, which meant that there was a bit of a delay between the process being ready to use, and the waste team actually using it.
 Eventually we had a Waste Manager in place, and he was more than willing to use the system.
 He saw immediately the benefit it would have, and how much it could improve the customer service and experience.

 During the heatwave a couple of weeks ago it proved very useful, as we suspended collections on the Thursday afternoon due to the heat.
-This, coupled with some vehicle breakdowns, meant that the team were working overtime for the next week to try and catch up on collections.
+This, coupled with some vehicle breakdowns, meant that the team were working overtime for the next week to try to catch up on collections.
 During the week we sent messages to residents to keep them up to date with the situation, which we received some very positive feedback about.

 We now have over 7000 residents signed up to the service, which clearly shows that people are very keen to have updates by text.
 Next on the list is a system for sending texts to residents to remind them to pay their Council Tax.